What is Virtualization Technology in Infrastructure Management:

 In this process of virtualization, the overall desktop operation will take place within a centralized server unit.

-The desktop clients are basically the thin clients which behave as an end device to make a connection with the nearby devices like keyboard, mouse or USB ports via LAN connection.
+The desktop clients are basically the thin clients that behave as an end device to make a connection with the nearby devices like keyboard, mouse or USB ports via LAN connection.

 Examples of Virtualization